Al-ImranRony/Filter_Visuals/README.md

 # Filter_Visuals
-iOS application for visualize, compare and observe all basic CIFilter, GPU Image Filters and exclusive custom filters.
+iOS application for visualize, compare and observe all basic CIFilters, GPUImageFilters and different custom filters.